Marlin, Texas: New York Giants (1908–1918)

-Modern utilities in Marlin
+Modern utilities

-Phones began appearing in households in Marlin in the year 1900.
+Telephones began appearing in households in Marlin in 1900.
 Automobiles, electricity, and Lone Star Gas followed shortly.
-By the mid-1900s, Marlin had a bottling company, stock pens, a brickyard, a turkey-processing plant (building can still be seen on Williams Street/South Business Highway 6), a saddlery, a water crystallization plant, and a pottery plant.
+By the mid-1900s, Marlin had a bottling company, stock pens, a brickyard, a turkey-processing plant (the building can still be seen on Williams Street/South Business Highway 6), a saddlery, a water crystallization plant, and a pottery plant.

+Modern history

 The 2000s

 The loss of major employers in the late 20th and early 21st centuries resulted in a loss of population and a reduction in the city's tax base.
-While at the census in 2000 Marlin had a population of 6,628 (a modest increase of 242 people from 1990), by 2010 the population had declined to 5,967 residents.
-According to the US and Texas census Marlin's largest population peaked at two times in its history, 1950 and 1980, with 7009 being its highest.
+While at the census in 2000, Marlin had a population of 6,628 (a modest increase of 242 people from 1990), by 2010, its population had declined to 5,967 residents.
+According to the US and Texas census, Marlin's largest population peaked at two times in its history, 1950 and 1980, with 7009 being its highest.

-First to change hands or close was Swift turkey processing plant.
-Next was Marlin Mills, a carpet manufacturing company, closed during the 1980s economic decline.
+First to change hands or close was the Swift turkey-processing plant.
+Next was Marlin Mills, a carpet-manufacturing company, closed during the 1980s economic decline.
 A styrofoam company, open in another building in Marlin's industrial park, caught fire and the remains were demolished.
-A dress manufacturing plant which catered to large businesses, such as the airline industry, closed.
-Wallace, a business form printing company employing hundreds, closed in the mid-2000s.
-In the early 2000s, 1100 small to medium-sized VA hospitals closed all over the US; one of which was The Thomas T. Connally Veterans Affairs Hospital, a five-floor building located at the corner of Ward and Virginia streets.
-The hospital closed in 2005, resulting in the loss of more than a hundred jobs, as the economy in Marlin continued to wane.
+A dress-manufacturing plant, which catered to large businesses, such as the airline industry, closed.
+Wallace, a business form-printing company5 employing hundreds, closed in the mid-2000s.
+In the early 2000s, 1100 small to medium-sized VA hospitals closed all over the US, one of which was the Thomas T. Connally Veterans Affairs Hospital, a five-floor building located at the corner of Ward and Virginia Streets.
+The hospital closed in 2005, resulting in the loss of more than 100 jobs, as the economy in Marlin continued to wane.

-More recent investments include the construction of a three-floor, sixty-room Best Western Hotel on Highway 6, at Farm-to-Market Road 147.
+More recent investments include the construction of a three-story, 60-room Best Western Hotel on Texas State Highway 6, at Farm-to-Market Road 147.
 However, plans for the Texas Department of Criminal Justice to open a medical facility for prisoners at the former Veterans' Affairs Hospital, expected to add an additional 100 to 150 jobs to the Marlin economy, did not materialize.
 Funds were reallocated to renovate the TDJC hospital in Galveston, which was badly damaged by Hurricane Rita.

 2011

-The Heart of Texas Council of Governments granted the city of Marlin $35,000 to remove fifteen dilapidated buildings and structures in the town, which included 300 tons of debris.
+The Heart of Texas Council of Governments granted the city of Marlin $35,000 to remove 15 dilapidated buildings and structures in the town, which included 300 tons of debris.
 Over 6 mi of water lines were constructed on 20 streets in 2011.
 The city also started and completed a 500,000-gallon water tower project.

 In 2011, the city brought back its Annual Music and Blues Festival, and raised money to revamp the city baseball fields and revive the City Little League, which attracted 160 children that year.

-The city's crime rate decreased by 45 percent in 2011.
+The city's crime rate decreased by 45% in 2011.